indico/indico-user-docs/user_guide/survey_define.md

 On this page, click on _Schedule_, and select the date and hour of the day when your survey can be submitted, and when it will close.

-Alternatively, you can simply Click on “Open now”, so that anybody will be able to fill out the survey right away.
+Alternatively, you can simply Click on _Open now_, so that anybody will be able to fill out the survey right away.

 ![](/assets/survey_schedule.png)

-Click on “switch to display view”, and then on “Fill out” on the right, to access the survey.
+Click on _Switch to display view_, and then on “Fill out” on the right, to access the survey.

 ![](/assets/survey_fillout.png)